 Arkansas Razorbacks Football

 The university’s football team was founded in 1894 and coached by Sam Pittman.
-Its most successful career was in 1964 when it uniquely went through the regular season and participated in the fight for the cup.
+Its most successful season was 1964, when it won the regular season and competed for the cup.
 Home competitions are held at Donald W. Reynolds Razorback Stadium or War Memorial Stadium.

 Arkansas Razorbacks Basketball

-The university has two basketball teams – men’s and women’s.
-The former had its debut season in 1923-1924 and is coached by Eric Musselman.
+The university has two basketball teams, men’s and women’s.
+The former debuted in the 1923-1924 season and is coached by Eric Musselman.
 It’s among the top ten NCAA teams of all time.
 Home matches are held at the Bud Walton Arena.
 The latter is from the SEC conference and is coached by Mike Neighbors.

 Arkansas Razorbacks Baseball